This is the twenty-second chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 “Don’t you like the attention?”
 I asked.

 “Not for the attention itself.
 Not anymore.
 Like I said, I just like what I do.”
 She was quiet for a moment.
 “I guess that I also write for influence.
 For people like my younger self.
-All my life, I waited for a female role model who was unabashedly sexy and sexual, the way a man could be.
+All my life, I waited for a female role model who was unabashedly into sex, the way a man could be.
 Someone who could roll with it and dish it out, on behalf of women everywhere.
 I was so tired of the idea that we were only in it for the emotional connection.”

 “I wish I could write as easily as you,” I said.
 “And We Weren’t Like is about being a girl with big ideas, learning how to stand on my own two feet, that sort of thing.
 But getting the words on the page is like digging splinters out of my kneecaps with a dull set of tweezers.
 Painful and exhausting.
 I find myself procrastinating by writing emails for NipNop.”